The Economic Crime and Corporate Transparency Act 2023: Everything You Need to Know in 2025

 Previous laws were dependent on the ‘identification principle’, which made it incredibly difficult to pursue legal charges against a company based on the actions of senior management.

-Identifying the company’s ‘directing mind and will’ was a requirement before any legal action could be pursued.
-This consisted of identifying an employee who embodies the company’s intentions and is responsible for making high-level decisions or has a hand in the company’s operations.
-For example, if a CEO were to commit fraud within their role, the company could be held liable for this.
+Identifying the company’s ‘directing mind and will’ was required before any legal action could be pursued.
+This consisted of placing an employee who embodied the company’s intentions and was responsible for making high-level decisions or having a hand in the company’s operations.
+For example, the company could be liable if a CEO were to commit fraud.

 This aspect of the legislation made it difficult to pursue any legal routes, as the criteria were too narrow.
 Most companies did not depend on one individual for their decisions, so it was nearly impossible to identify one liable individual who represented the company as a whole.

-The introduction of Section 196 of the Economic Crime and Corporate Transparency Act 2023 broadened this scope and held companies liable for the actions of senior managers acting within their authority, making it easier to prosecute larger corporations.
+The introduction of Section 196 of the Economic Crime and Corporate Transparency Act 2023 broadened this scope.
+It held companies liable for the actions of senior managers acting within their authority, making it easier to prosecute larger corporations.

 Changes to the Identification Principle